 Use Assigning uses RUAA Required Rule Change Required PCR Presumed use if greater than or equal to 0.5 meter average depth or substantial pools with depths of one meter or greater No No SCR1 Presumed use if less than 0.5 meter average depth, no substantial pools greater than 1 meter, and no existing PCR activities No. Only a reasonable level of inquiry (equivalent to a Basic RUAA) is required.
-Yes No. Public notification will be provided through a regulatory action and the assigned use will be subject to public comment and EPA approval.
-Yes standards change is required ~~ SCR2 Standards change is required Yes Yes NCR Standards change is required Yes Yes
+No. Public notification will be provided through a regulatory action and the assigned use will be subject to public comment and EPA approval.
+If presumed use is PCR, then a standards change is required Yes Yes SCR2 Standards change is required Yes Yes NCR Standards change is required Yes Yes